erthink/libmdbx/README.md

  compactification, etc).

-_ForestDB_ is excluded because benchmark showed it's resource consumption for each resource (CPU, IOPS) much higher than other engines which prevents to meaningfully compare it with them.
+_ForestDB_ is excluded because benchmark showed it's resource consumption for each resource (CPU, IOPs) much higher than other engines which prevents to meaningfully compare it with them.

 All benchmark data is gathered by